Malik-Almalki/Suzuki-Sales-Performance-Analysis/README.md

 # Suzuki Sales Performance Analysis

 ## Overview
-This project presents an interactive dashboard developed using Power BI to analyze Suzuki's sales performance on a quarterly and annual basis.
+This project presents an interactive dashboard developed using Power BI to analyze Suzuki sales performance on a quarterly and annual basis.
 The project aims to provide comprehensive insights into sales, profitability, sales team performance, and sales distribution by geographical category and Product category.

 ## Dashboard Video